- Beans (Phaseolus vulgaris) have historically been a staple food and widely consumed source of protein and other nutrients.

 Nutritionists have referred to beans as a “superfood.”
 Beans are high in nutrients, a great source of dietary fiber.
 Research indicates including beans in diets can help prevent cancer and heart disease.
 They are rich in protease inhibitors which have been shown to make it difficult for cancer cells to invade healthy tissue.
 Beans are also rich in isoflavones which act as phytoestrogens in humans.

-Beans are excellent sources of fiber, higher than other grains, flours, and legumes. and appear to be valuable in lowering cholesterol and plaque in the bloodstream.
+Beans are excellent sources of fiber, higher than other grains or flours and legumes appear to be valuable in lowering cholesterol and plaque in the bloodstream.
 The high fiber content of beans also helps to prevent blood sugar levels from rising too quickly after a meal, making beans a particularly good choice for those who suffer from diabetes, insulin resistance, or hypoglycemia.

 Most legumes contain relatively high amounts of both dietary fiber and resistant starches.
 The soluble oligosaccharides found in legumes are not digestible by human intestinal enzymes alone.
 Instead, oligosaccharides such as raffinose and stachyose are broken down by bacterial fermentation in the intestines.
 Although some gas is due to the ingestion of air, the majority of flatulence is produced from bacterial fermentation.
 The byproducts of this degradation are hydrogen, carbon dioxide, methane, and sometimes sulfur, depending upon the bacteria.
 Normal intestinal processes move these gases out of the body in the form of flatus.
 Removal or alteration of the oligosaccharide content of legumes will reduce the amount of gas produced.
 However, it is not clear if changing the oligosaccharide component will alter the health benefits of legumes.